 The Commonwealth of Virginia, including all state agencies and public colleges and universities, is considered one employer.
 Public school divisions and political subdivisions are considered separate employers.
 Your employer can make no verbal or written offer of reemployment before you retire.
-You and your employer must certify on the retirement application that there has been no verbal or written offer of reemployment after retirement.
+You and your employer must certify on the retirement application that there has been no such prearrangement.